Camb-ai/cambai-node-sdk/README.md

     // Generate a voice from description
     const result = await client.textToVoice(
-      "Crafting a unique voice with a hint of mystery and warmth.", "A smooth, baritone voice with a slight echo, perfect for storytelling.", 60,  // Timeout in seconds
+      "Crafting a truly unique and captivating voice that carries a subtle air of mystery, depth, and gentle warmth.", // Minimum length of text is 100 characters
+      "A smooth, rich baritone voice layered with a soft echo, ideal for immersive storytelling and emotional depth.", 60,  // Timeout in seconds
       true  // Verbose logging
     );

     console.log("Voice generation complete!");
-    console.log("Sample URLs:", result.sampleUrls);
+    console.log("Sample URLs:", result.previews);

   } catch (error) {
     console.error("Error generating voice:", error);